How to Prepare 1099-MISC Forms—Step by Step

 - Your business address

-Recipient's Tax ID Number: This is the recipient's social security number or Federal EIN.
+Recipient's Tax ID Number: This is the recipient's social security number, employer ID number, (EIN), or federal tax ID number.

 Payment Amounts: Enter amounts paid in the appropriate box: